-Correlations taxonomic functional dissimilarities and dissimilarity and distance were dissimilarities 0.0. between functional dissimilarity and 0.0.).
+Correlations among taxonomic, functional, abiotic and biotic dissimilarities and distance generally decreased from short to mid and long scales (see Table S3).
+The decreases were particularly strong, for example, between taxonomic dissimilarity and distance where the correlation was 0.42 (p<0.001) for short scale but -0.14 (p<0.001) at long scale.
+Similar decreases occurred also between abiotic dissimilarity and distance and between both measures of biotic dissimilarity and distance.
+The two exceptions to this decreasing trend were the correlation between functional and abiotic dissimilarities (0.21 at short scale, 0.43 at mid scale and 0.46 at long scale; all p <0.001) and the correlation between functional dissimilarity and distance (0.018 at short scale (p<0.001), 0.26 at mid scale (not significant) and 0.31 at long scale (p<0.001).

-The GDMs showed that the importances of individual environmental for taxonomic dissimilarity were largely stable across the three scales (Fig).
-In contrast, for functional dissimilarity the explanatory power of environmental , especially of moisture, , AP and NH4.N varied across the scales (Fig. of the scale, soil pH, moisture and were always included taxonomic dissimilarity, with pH always having by far the largest relative contribution (Fig. in the best models for functional dissimilarity 6b). soil moisture and and distance .
+The GDMs also showed that the importances of individual environmental variables for taxonomic dissimilarity were largely stable across the three scales (Fig. 5a).
+In contrast, for functional dissimilarity, the explanatory power of environmental variables, especially of moisture, sedge fraction, AP and NH4.N, varied across the scales (Fig. 5b).
+In the best models, irrespective of the scale, soil pH, MAT and moisture and/or OM were always included for taxonomic dissimilarity, with pH always having by far the largest relative contribution (Fig. 6a).
+At mid scale, climatic variables MAP and DRT and plant species richness also played a role, and at long scale, fractions of sedges and grasses also appeared in the best models of taxonomic dissimilarity.
+In contrast, the explanatory variables in the best models for functional dissimilarity varied strongly across scales (Fig. 6b).
+The variables included soil moisture and OM at short scale, soil moisture and plant biomass at mid scale and AP, N:P and distance at long scale.

-For the pairs of plots 20 m – km apart, distance alone explained % of deviance in taxonomic dissimilarity vs. % in functional dissimilarity, whereas for the pairs of plots – 1 km apart, these values were 0 % and %, respectively.
-Distance was included as the .
+For the pairs of plots 20 m – 333 km apart, distance alone explained 27 % of deviance in taxonomic dissimilarity vs. 12 % in functional dissimilarity, whereas for the pairs of plots 662 – 1 545 km apart, these values were 0 % and 12 %, respectively.
+Distance was included as an explanatory variable only in the best model of functional dissimilarity at the long scale.

 Discussion

 A good understanding of soil bacteria biogeography and its determinants is needed to better understand ecosystems’ structure and functioning, and to anticipate their possible changes with global change (Chu et al., 2020; Le Roux et al., 2016; Zhang et al., 2013).
-Here, we studied if and how the taxonomic and N-related functional compositions of soil bacteria communitieshypothesising that, due to functional redundancy, environmental filtering would more strongly drive functional than taxonomic composition whereas dispersal would be relatively more important for taxonomic than functional composition.
-(Lata et al., 2022; Yang et al., 2020)We based these hypotheses on the underlying expectations that the taxonomic and functional compositions would not be akin, and that and geographic distances among sites would not strongly correlate, thus allowing to unravel the effects of environmental filtering and dispersal.
+Here, we studied if and how the taxonomic and N-related functional compositions of soil bacteria communities relate to environmental dissimilarity (i.e. climate, soil and vegetation) and geographic distance, hypothesising that, due to functional redundancy, environmental dissimilarity (proxy for environmental filtering) would more strongly drive functional than taxonomic composition whereas distance (proxy for dispersal) would be relatively more important for taxonomic than functional composition.
+We also hypothesised that dissimilarity of biotic environmental conditions (i.e., plant community composition) would better explain dissimilarity of soil bacteria communities than abiotic conditions (climate and soil), because plant species provide specific resources to the soil microbiota (El Moujahid et al., 2017), selectively favours or inhibits bacterial taxa and functional groups (Lata et al., 2022; Yang et al., 2020) and influences soil characteristics (Bezemer et al., 2006) on top of reflecting the local abiotic conditions.
+We based these different hypotheses on the underlying expectations that the taxonomic and functional compositions of bacterial communities would not be akin, and that abiotic and biotic dissimilarities and geographic distances among sites would not strongly correlate, thus allowing to unravel the effects of environmental filtering and dispersal.